-Paternity leave is a period of 5 days taken when a child is born or placed with you for adoption.
-You can start your leave on the date of birth or placement.
+Paternity leave is a period of two weeks' consecutive leave taken when a child is born or placed with you for adoption.
+You can start your leave on the date of birth or placement, or later, provided it is taken within eight weeks (56 days) of the birth or placement.
+(If the baby is premature the period ends eight weeks after the start of the Expected Week of Childbirth.)

-To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can.
+To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating: